ucsc-ospo/ucsc-ospo.github.io/content/authors/haoranwu/_index.md

   - Contributors
 ---

 Mike is an undergraduate student at the University of Chicago.
-He is currently working under Prof. Chidambaram on research about GPU Emulation.
+He is currently working under Prof. {{% mention vijay %}} on research about GPU Emulation.